WSET Level Three Course

 Upcoming dates for the Fine Vintage Level Three course with Lyn Farmer:

-The next Level Three course in Chicago is offered over three weekends, beginning Saturday and Sunday, January 20 and 21, 2018, and concluding on Saturday and Sunday, February 3 and 4, 2018.
-Lynn Coulthard joins me for the final weekend to provide additional tasting perspective and her particular insight into wine styles.
+The next Level Three course in Chicago is offered over three weekends, beginning Saturday and Sunday, March 30 & 31, 2019, and concluding on Saturday and Sunday, April 13 & 14, 2019.
+David Munro joins me for the final weekend to provide additional tasting perspective and his particular insight into wine styles.
 Each of the six days begins at 9am and continues to 5pm with a one hour break for lunch.
 The last three hours of day six are given over to the certification exam in three parts: a blind tasting exam, a multiple choice exam and four essay questions.

 Our Chicago courses are offered at City Winery at 1200 West Randolph Street.
 Click the button below to go directly to the Chicago course page on the Fine Vintage, Ltd. website